TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 -------
 The scope of the exercise was purposefully kept narrow to minimize feature prep time and training time.

 * There is only one class, timecover.
-Normally there are many classes - dog, cat, person, car, etc.  This greatly reduces training time.
+Normally there are many classes - dog, cat, person, car, etc.  More classes require more training time.

 * Very few training images are required in order to achieve adequate precision.
-Normally hudreds of thousands of images are required.
+Some training image sets are over a hundred thousand.
 Processing more images simply requires more training time (not always though).

 * A significant portion of the training images were drawn from the target video, making the model rather specific to the task.
 Since the model did not have to generalize as much, training time was reduced.